We carefully scrutinize the performance of the energy companies we regulate.

-The results of individual reviews and audits are shared in draft, to confirm accuracy, only with the audited entity.
-When applicable, the final report is provided to the management of the audited company for their formal response and action plan.
+The results of individual reviews are shared in draft, to confirm accuracy, only with the entity involved.
+When applicable, the final report is provided to the management of that company for their formal response and action plan.
 The findings may ultimately be used as evidence in future proceedings and where findings are of a compliance nature, further investigation and enforcement action may be taken.

 See the performance dashboard for your electricity utility for at-a-glance stats, including how accurate its billing is, how often the utility has been on time for scheduled appointments and how many power outages it has had.